Nursing Application Essay for Nursing School Admission

 Besides the steps above, here are three tips for writing an application essay for nursing school admission:

 Avoid procrastinating on this critical part of the application process, as writing takes time, and a strong essay may require multiple revisions.
 Begin as soon as possible to help you in developing a well-rounded and impactful essay.
 Consider noting important dates and submission deadlines on your calendar and working backward to establish personal deadlines for completing the work, such as a first draft and proofreading deadline, for example.

 Use writing programs and aids.

 Numerous online or computer-based programs exist to help you improve your writing, and many are free.
-Consider utilizing them to assist you in improving your spelling, sentence structure, grammar, and use of the active voice.
-Additionally, these programs simplify the final step of proofreading your application essay.
+Consider utilizing them to help you in improving your spelling, sentence structure, grammar, and use of the active voice.
+These programs also simplify the final step of proofreading your application essay.

 Read your essay aloud.

-Reading your essay aloud can assist you in hearing how it sounds to the reader and identifying errors or areas where your structure or writing could be strengthened.
-Additionally, you might consider reading it aloud to a friend or family member.
+Reading your essay aloud can help you in hearing how it sounds to the reader and identifying errors or areas where your structure or writing could be strengthened.
+You might also consider reading it aloud to a friend or family member.
 It’s an excellent way to gain valuable insight into the degree to which your essay is engaging or which sections could be improved.